arif98741/laravelbdsms/readme.md

-Xenon\LaravelBDSms is a sms gateway package for sending text message to Bangladeshi mobile numbers using several gateways using <strong>Laravel</strong>.
-You should use <strong>composer 2</strong> for latest update of this package.
+Xenon\LaravelBDSms is a sms gateway package for sending text message to Bangladeshi mobile numbers using several gateways for <strong>Laravel</strong>.
+You should use <strong>composer 2</strong> for latest updates of this package.

 ### Installation
 # step